 This topic provides general information on creating tests for Android Open Applications, that is, applications that have been prepared for testing with TestComplete.
 The topic includes the following sections:

-To make your Android application an Open Application, prepare it in a certain way (instrument it).
-For complete information on this, see Instrumenting Android Applications - Overview.
+To make your Android application an Open Application, it must be prepared in a certain way (be instrumented).
+TestComplete does it automatically when running your application.
+For complete information on this, see Preparing Android Applications.

 To allow TestComplete to interact with the Android Open Application under test, install TestComplete Android Agent on your Android device, emulator or virtual machine.
 See About TestComplete Android Agent.